 Edinburgh Local Expert

 According to the experts, breakfast is the most important meal of the day.
-A good breakfast sets you up perfectly for a great day of sightseeing or shopping in Scotland’s capital.
-Hotel breakfasts can be uninspiring, but never fear – Edinburgh boasts a huge number of cafes and restaurants all vying for your attention, with many offering all day breakfasts for those looking for a leisurely start to the day.
+When on vacation you can treat yourself to a long lie and rather than opting for a (possibly uninspiring) hotel breakfast, you might fancy taking a leisurely brunch.
+Edinburgh boasts a huge number of cafes and restaurants all vying for your attention, with many offering all day breakfasts for those seeking an unhurried start to the day.

 If you have a hearty appetite then the full Scottish breakfast is a treat not to be missed.
-The carnivorous version of this dish commonly includes a selection of the following: bacon, sausage, haggis, black pudding, eggs, baked beans, fried bread, tattie scone (potato scone), mushrooms, tomatoes, hash browns and toast.
-Vegetarian options are also available, usually replacing the meaty ingredients with vegetarian sausages and vegetarian haggis (the latter of which is often as good as the meat version).
-The King’s Wark does one of the most comprehensive, and sizable, offerings as part of their popular Sunday brunch.
+Often including bacon, sausage, haggis, black pudding, eggs, baked beans, fried bread, tattie scone (potato scone), mushrooms, tomatoes, hash browns and toast this dish is not for the faint hearted.
+Most restaurants also offer vegetarian sausages and vegetarian haggis (the latter of which is often as good as the meat version).
+The brunch menu at of the Roseleaf includes the aptly named “Big Yin” which is a fine example of this belly busting dish.

 Located in a chic Stockbridge basement, Leo's Beanery is a wonderfully cosy cafe serving locally sourced produce with a few nicely inventive additions to the standard breakfast menu.
 The coffee is excellent, the variety of teas on offer much better than average and the artisan bread hard to beat, but it is the inventive items such as the "croquet-mon-scone" (cheese scone with rosemary ham and melted cheese) and much better than average vegetarian options such as oven roasted aubergine, spinach, basil and cream cheese bagel, which make this cafe a cut above the rest.
 The bohemian decor includes recycled church pews and the ambiance is warm and relaxed, making this cafe a great choice for a leisurely brunch.
 (0131 556 8403)